-Reputation insurance is a catchall term that refers to a variety of protections found in a variety of insurance policies.
-Sometimes it serves as a stand-alone product, but most times it comes baked into more comprehensive coverage, said Jim Loughlin, senior director of sales at CoverWallet.
+“Reputation insurance” is a catch-all term for various protections found in business insurance policies.
+Sometimes reputation insurance serves as a stand-alone product, but it usually comes as part of more comprehensive coverage when you choose small business insurance, according to Jim Loughlin, senior director of sales at CoverWallet.

 “If you’re looking specifically at reputational risk insurance, there’s a broad aspect to it,” Loughlin said.
 “There is [reputation] coverage in some standard policies you already buy, all the way down to specific reputational risk policies geared toward covering an actual loss on your balance sheet due to a sales drop based on a reputational incident.”

 These are some of the most common types of reputational risk insurance.